arthurmath/SubwayAI/README.md

 ### Neural Network Architecture

 Both the Actor and the Critic share the same architecture: two fully-connected hidden layers of 64 neurons with Tanh activations.
-The input is always the 16-dimensional state vector $ s $.
+The input is always the 16-dimensional state vector $s$.

 ```
 Input (16)  →  Linear(64)  →  Tanh  →  Linear(64)  →  Tanh  →  Output